 Though visiting tourists comprise the bulk of Rock Crystal’s customers, more than a third of the firm’s sales are exported using enough bubble-wrap to cover a metre-wide path half way round the Rock.
 This clearly works well, for there are fewer than one in a hundred breakages in the thousands of pieces exported.

 With Christmas just around the corner, the sales and display area is a-gleam with sophisticated glassware, produced by a team of master glass-blowers who have produced more than one million crystalware pieces.

 “In recent years, the demand for coloured crystal – and particularly for the stems of goblets – has outstripped cut glass,” Montegriffo explains.
 “Particularly among gin drinkers – who also relate the stem colour to their brands – Hendrick’s gin enthusiasts go for black stems, Bombay Saphire drinkers for light blue, and Gordons’ for bright yellow.”

-The steady growth in international demand for Gibraltar Crystal products has led to significant changes to the type of furnace to push temperatures up to 1,180°C. The initial diesel-fired furnaces – built by master-glass blowers Paul Alexander and Stuart Quick whom had been recruited from the UK and are still with the firm – were switched to the more efficient propane-gas, and four years ago a new main furnace, powered by electricity, was built from scratch.
+The steady growth in international demand for Gibraltar Crystal products has led to significant changes to the type of furnace to push temperatures up to 1,180°C. Are you planning to replace your home furnace then know more about the initial diesel-fired furnaces – built by master-glass blowers Paul Alexander and Stuart Quick whom had been recruited from the UK and are still with the firm – were switched to the more efficient propane-gas, and four years ago a new main furnace, powered by electricity, was built from scratch.

 ‘”here were several electricity-fired furnaces on the market, but they were too small for our requirements, so, with the help of Paul, Stuart, and the engineer who originally advised us, we built our own,” Montegriffo tells me.